krmaryum/90DaysOfDevOps/2026/day-33/Applicatio-terms.md

 - messages

 ### Common Databases
-Popular databases jo applications mein use hoti hain:
+Popular databases that are used in applications:
 - MySQL
 - PostgreSQL
 - MongoDB